Accommodation

 More information on a range of accommodation options can be found HERE.

-No, unfortunately this event is not suitable for our four-legged friends.
+No. Unfortunately, this event is not suitable for dogs.

-We closely monitor weather conditions leading up to and during the event and will communicate any changes through this website on www.visitmournemountains.co.uk/footstepsintheforest, social media channels @visitmourne, and on-site announcements.
 Please check these platforms regularly for updates.
-In cases where the weather leads to a cancellation on one of the festival days, we will provide updates through our official website and social media channels.
+In cases where the weather leads to a cancellation on one of the festival days, we will provide updates through our official website, social media channels and directly to registered ticket holders.

-Footsteps in the Forest is designed to showcase the unique assets within the Mourne Gullion Strangford Geopark.
-It is designed and delivered under the Geopark Code of Practice for sustainable tourism that promotes the safeguarding and respectful engagement with local communities.
+Footsteps in the Forest is delivered under the Mourne Gullion Strangford UNESCO Global Geopark Code of Practice for Sustainable Tourism, ensuring respectful engagement with the local community and environment.